-Editor’s note: 11 Nissan, corresponding this year to March 31, was the birth date of the Lubavitcher Rebbe, Rabbi Menachem Mendel Schneerson.
+Editor’s note: 11 Nissan, corresponding this year to April 12, is the birth date of the Lubavitcher Rebbe, Rabbi Menachem Mendel Schneerson.
 In honor of his lifelong commitment to education, the date was designated Education Day USA by President Jimmy Carter in 1978.
 It continues to be thus honored and recognized by every US President since.

 Were it not for Rabbi Yehoshua ben Gamla,